yoanastamenova/Social_media--front/README.md

-# Social Media Project ❤️
+# Social Media Project Frontend ❤️

 Welcome to PeakConnect, a mountainers-inspired social media project, designed and developed with versatility and robust functionality in mind.